 Let’s consider a scenario where a non-profit organization in Staten Island has collaborated with Homeless Shelters to provide free lunch.
 The food is prepared in big pantries and delivered to the Shelters every day.
 However, the process is manual and takes a lot of effort for scheduling and delivering to the Shelters.
 This is a huge overhead as the entire process consumes a lot of time and workforce.
 This complex process can be easily resolved using Maplytics.

 The Program Coordinator, Jacob, manages the delivery in Staten Island.
 He uses Maplytics to deliver food in the Shelters.
 There may be more than one Shelter in each postal code so he plots the shelters on map to visualize where they are located.

 As there are many Shelter Homes he cannot send same delivery person to every location because lunch time is fixed.
 So, he assigns Shelters to them based on postal codes.
 Shane and Milton are two of his delivery guys who deliver food in postal code 10301 and 10302 respectively.
 He makes territories out of postal codes and assigns a territory each to every delivery guy.
+Read here to know how to create and assign territories.
 Since we are considering only two delivery guys Shane and Milton here, we would focus on the territories assigned to them.